gitrdm/gokando/docs/api-reference/minikanren.md

   - Type-safe interfaces leveraging Go's type system
   - Comprehensive error handling and resource management

+Package minikanren provides global constraints for constraint programming.

+This file implements the Count constraint and related counting functionality using reification to achieve arc-consistency.

+Package minikanren implements global constraints for finite-domain CP.

+This file provides a production-quality implementation of the Cumulative constraint, a classic resource scheduling constraint.
+Given a set of tasks with start-time variables, fixed durations and resource demands, and a fixed resource capacity, Cumulative enforces that at every time unit the sum of demands of tasks executing at that time does not exceed the capacity.

+Contract (discrete time, 1-based domains):
+  - For each task i:
+    start[i] is an FD variable with integer domain of possible start times dur[i]   is a strictly positive integer duration (time units) dem[i]   is a non-negative integer resource demand
+  - Capacity C is a strictly positive integer
+  - A task scheduled at start s occupies the half-open interval [s, s+dur[i]) which, with discrete 1-based times, we model as the inclusive range [s, s+dur[i]-1].
+Two tasks overlap at time t if t is contained in both of their inclusive ranges.

+Propagation strength: time-table filtering with compulsory parts.
+  - We compute compulsory parts for each task from the current start windows: est = min(start[i]), lst = max(start[i])
+    If lst <= est+dur[i]-1, the task must execute over the inclusive range [lst, est+dur[i]-1] regardless of the exact start.
+  - We build a resource profile by summing demands over the union of all compulsory parts.
+If the profile ever exceeds capacity, we report inconsistency immediately.
+  - For pruning, we remove any start value s for task i such that placing the task at [s, s+dur[i]-1] would push the profile above capacity at any time t in that range (i.e., profile[t] + dem[i] > capacity).

+This achieves sound bounds-consistent pruning commonly known as time-table propagation.
+It is not as strong as edge-finding, but is fast, robust, and catches many practical conflicts.
+The solver's fixed-point loop composes this filtering with other constraints.

+Package minikanren provides the Diffn (2D non-overlap) global constraint.

+Differ from NoOverlap (1D disjunctive), Diffn enforces that axis-aligned rectangles do not overlap in the plane.
+For each rectangle i we have two finite-domain start variables X[i], Y[i] and fixed positive sizes W[i], H[i].
+Rectangles are closed-open on both axes: [X[i], X[i]+W[i)) × [Y[i], Y[i]+H[i)).

+Implementation strategy (production, composition-based):
+  - For each pair (i, j), post a disjunction that at least one of these holds:
+    1) X[i] + W[i] ≤ X[j]
+    2) X[j] + W[j] ≤ X[i]
+    3) Y[i] + H[i] ≤ Y[j]
+    4) Y[j] + H[j] ≤ Y[i]
+  - We construct each inequality using Arithmetic (offset helper) and Inequality, then reify the inequality into a boolean with the generic reifier.
+A BoolSum over the four booleans is constrained to have domain [5..8] (since booleans are encoded {1=false,2=true}, a sum ≥5 guarantees at least one true among four).

+This decomposition favors correctness and integration with existing, well- tested primitives.
+It achieves safe bounds-consistent pruning and is commonly used as a baseline Diffn encoding.
+Stronger filtering (e.g., energy-based, edge-finding) can be layered later without changing the API.

+Package minikanren provides constraint programming abstractions.
+This file defines the Domain interface for representing finite domains over discrete values, enabling solver-agnostic constraint propagation.

+Package minikanren: global constraint - ElementValues (table element)

+ElementValues enforces: result = values[index]
+- index: finite-domain variable whose values are 1-based indices into 'values'
+- values: fixed slice of positive integers (acts like a constant array)
+- result: finite-domain variable that must equal the value referenced by 'index'

+Propagation (arc-consistent over the fixed table):
+1) Index bounds pruning to valid range [1..len(values)].
+2) From index to result: result ∈ { values[i] | i ∈ indexDomain }.
+3) From result to index: index ∈ { i | values[i] ∈ resultDomain }.

+Notes
+- We allow duplicate entries in 'values'.
+The constraint naturally handles it.
+- All domains are immutable; SetDomain returns a new state preserving copy-on-write semantics.
+- If any domain becomes empty, propagation signals inconsistency via error.

+Package minikanren provides specialized reified constraints.

+This file implements EqualityReified, a constraint that links equality between two variables to a boolean variable with full bidirectional propagation.

+Package minikanren implements global constraints for finite-domain CP.

+This file provides a production implementation of the Global Cardinality Constraint (GCC).
+GCC bounds how many times each value can occur among a collection of variables.
+It is commonly used for assignment and scheduling models where per-value capacities must be respected.

+Contract:
+  - Variables X[0..n-1] each have a finite domain over positive integers
+  - We consider value set V = {1..M}, where M = max domain value across X
+  - For each v in V, we provide bounds minCount[v] and maxCount[v] with 0 <= minCount[v] <= maxCount[v]
+  - GCC enforces that, in any solution, the number of variables assigned to value v lies within [minCount[v], maxCount[v]] for all v in V.

+Propagation strength: bounds-consistent checks plus pruning for saturated values.
+  - Compute fixedCount[v]: number of variables already fixed to v
+  - Compute possibleCount[v]: number of variables whose domain contains v
+  - Fail if fixedCount[v] > maxCount[v] or possibleCount[v] < minCount[v]
+  - If fixedCount[v] == maxCount[v], remove v from all other variables

+While stronger GAC can be achieved with flow-based algorithms, this implementation is efficient, sound, and integrates cleanly with the solver's fixed-point loop.
+It detects overloads early and applies useful pruning when some values are saturated.

+Package minikanren provides hybrid constraint solving by integrating relational and finite-domain constraint solvers.
+This file defines the plugin architecture that allows specialized solvers to cooperate on problems requiring both types of reasoning.

+The hybrid solver uses a plugin pattern where:
+  - Each solver (relational, FD, etc.) implements the SolverPlugin interface
+  - The HybridSolver dispatches constraints to appropriate plugins
+  - The UnifiedStore maintains both relational bindings and FD domains
+  - Plugins propagate changes bidirectionally through the store

+This design enables:
+  - Attributed variables: variables with both relational bindings and finite domains
+  - Cross-solver propagation: FD pruning informs relational search and vice versa
+  - Modular extension: new solver types can be added without modifying core infrastructure
+  - Lock-free parallel search: UnifiedStore uses copy-on-write like SolverState

+Package minikanren provides plugin implementations for the hybrid solver.
+This file implements the FD (Finite Domain) plugin that wraps the existing FD constraint propagation infrastructure from Phase 2.

+Package minikanren provides hybrid integration between relational and finite-domain constraint solving.

+This file implements HybridRegistry for managing variable mappings between pldb relational variables and FD constraint variables.
+The registry maintains bidirectional mappings and provides automatic binding propagation.

+Design Philosophy:
+  - Explicit mappings: Users control which variables map to each other
+  - Bidirectional: Maps both relational→FD and FD→relational
+  - Immutable operations: All mapping operations return new registry instances
+  - Type-safe: Validates mappings at registration time

+The registry solves the "variable coordination problem" in hybrid systems: when a database query binds a relational variable, how do we propagate that binding to the corresponding FD variable for constraint propagation?

+Package minikanren provides plugin implementations for the hybrid solver.
+This file implements the Relational plugin that wraps the existing miniKanren constraint system (disequality, type constraints, etc.).

+Package minikanren provides reified set-membership for FD variables.

+InSetReified links an integer variable v and a boolean b (1=false, 2=true) such that b = 2 iff v ∈ S, where S is a fixed set of allowed values.

+Propagation is bidirectional and safe:
+  - If v's domain has no intersection with S → set b = 1
+  - If v is singleton in S → set b = 2
+  - If b = 2 → prune v to v∈S (intersect)
+  - If b = 1 → prune v to v∉S (remove all S values)

+This is used by higher-level globals like Sequence to create membership booleans over a fixed set without resorting to large per-value tables.

+Package minikanren adds a lexicographic ordering global constraint.

+This file implements LexLess and LexLessEq over two equal-length vectors of FD variables.
+These constraints are commonly used for symmetry breaking and sequencing models.

+Contract:
+  - X = [x1..xn], Y = [y1..yn], n >= 1
+  - Domains are positive integers as usual (1..MaxValue)
+  - LexLess(X, Y)  enforces (x1, x2, ..., xn) <  (y1, y2, ..., yn)
+  - LexLessEq(X, Y) enforces (x1, x2, ..., xn) <= (y1, y2, ..., yn)

+Propagation (bounds-consistent, O(n)):
+  - Maintain whether the prefix can still be equal: eqPrefix = true initially.
+  - For i = 1..n while eqPrefix holds:
+  - Prune xi > max(yi): xi ∈ (-∞ .. maxYi]
+  - Prune yi < min(xi): yi ∈ [minXi .. +∞)
+  - If max(xi) < min(yi), the constraint is already satisfied at i and
+    later positions are unconstrained by Lex; we may stop.
+  - Update eqPrefix := eqPrefix && (xi and yi have a non-empty intersection)
+  - For strict LexLess, detect the all-equal tuple case early:
+  - If for all i, dom(xi) and dom(yi) are singletons with the same value, the constraint is inconsistent.

+This filtering is sound and inexpensive.
+Stronger propagation can be achieved using reified decompositions, but this implementation integrates cleanly with the solver's fixed-point propagation loop and avoids adding internal goals.

 Package minikanren provides the LocalConstraintStore implementation for managing constraints and variable bindings within individual goal contexts.